eugenewebdevs/workshops/workshops-2019/workshops-2020/chromeDevTools/devToolsIntro/README.md

 5. Use Audit tab to see suggest5ions on site performance

-## Steps
+## Workshop Steps

-### Opening dev tools
+### Opening Dev Tools

 Right click oin the browner and click Inspect

 Chrome browser or organized into several tabs.

-This workshop we will go over the Element, Console, Network, and audit tabs,
+This workshop we will be using are the Element, Console, Network, and audit tabs,

 #### Elements